Spin (physics)

-Spin is a conserved quantity carried by elementary particles, and thus by composite particles (hadrons) and atomic nuclei.
+Spin is an intrinsic form of angular momentum carried by elementary particles, and thus by composite particles such as hadrons, atomic nuclei, and atoms.
+Spin is quantized, and accurate models for the interaction with spin require relativistic quantum mechanics or quantum field theory.

-Spin is one of two types of angular momentum in quantum mechanics, the other being orbital angular momentum.
-The orbital angular momentum operator is the quantum-mechanical counterpart to the classical angular momentum of orbital revolution and appears when there is periodic structure to its wavefunction as the angle varies.
-For photons, spin is the quantum-mechanical counterpart of the polarization of light; for electrons, the spin has no classical counterpart.

 The existence of electron spin angular momentum is inferred from experiments, such as the Stern–Gerlach experiment, in which silver atoms were observed to possess two possible discrete angular momenta despite having no orbital angular momentum.
-The existence of the electron spin can also be inferred theoretically from the spin–statistics theorem and from the Pauli exclusion principle—and vice versa, given the particular spin of the electron, one may derive the Pauli exclusion principle.
+The relativistic spin–statistics theorem connects electron spin quantization to the Pauli exclusion principle: observations of exclusion imply half-integer spin, and observations of half-integer spin imply exclusion.

-Spin is described mathematically as a vector for some particles such as photons, and as spinors and bispinors for other particles such as electrons.
+Spin is described mathematically as a vector for some particles such as photons, and as a spinor or bispinor for other particles such as electrons.
 Spinors and bispinors behave similarly to vectors: they have definite magnitudes and change under rotations; however, they use an unconventional "direction".
 All elementary particles of a given kind have the same magnitude of spin angular momentum, though its direction may change.
 These are indicated by assigning the particle a spin quantum number.